ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

 ---
 title: K3S Installation
 permalink: /docs/k3s-installation/
-description: How to install K3s, a lightweight kubernetes distribution, in our Raspberry Pi Kuberentes cluster.
+description: How to install K3s, a lightweight kubernetes distribution, in our Pi Kuberentes cluster.
+Single master node and high availability deployment can be used.
-last_modified_at: "01-02-2023"
+last_modified_at: "02-07-2023"
 ---